bertrama/infinispan-war/README.md

 ## Building

 `mvn package` should build the war file.
-I used version 3.2.5.
+I used version 3.2.5 of maven.

 ## Running

-The .war file should run in a standard servlet container like jetty, tomcat or jboss.
+The .war file should be able to run in a standard servlet container like jetty, tomcat or jboss.
-Can also be run on the command line using an embedded jetty container:
+The .war file can also be run on the command line using an embedded jetty container:

 ```bash
 java -jar infinispan.war